tschuett-munich/gyro-to-javafx/README.md

 ### Why UDP?

-With TCP I excerienced some timing problems where communication freezed for 50 ms now and then.
+With TCP I experienced some timing problems where communication freezed for 50 ms on a regular basis (each 2 seconds or so).
 That is why I switched to UDP.